CHELTENHAM CROQUET CLUB BYE-LAWS (MARCH 2018)

 9.VISITORS.
-Players from other croquet clubs and guests of Club Members are very welcome to play at the Club on payment of the Green Fee.
+Players from other croquet clubs and guests of Club Members are welcome to play at the Club on payment of the Green Fee.
 However, such visitors shall normally be limited to 6 sessions of play during any one calendar year.
 Green Fees are not required for play in a tournament, an inter-club match, or other event when arrangements have been made for the hire of lawns, nor for practice sessions on the day preceding a tournament.
 Any Club Member who happens to be present at the Club should be responsible for collection of green fees and for entering details in the Green Fee Book.

 10.NEW PLAYERS.
 Members may introduce and instruct non-players who may be interested in the game on up to 3 occasions without charge.
-Thereafter they may pay the green fee as in bye-law 9, or together with other new or potential players, they may attend a Coaching Course for Beginners on payment of the course fee.
+Thereafter they may pay the green fee as in Bye-law 9, or together with other new or potential players, they may attend a Coaching Course for Beginners on payment of the course fee.

 11. SMOKING.
-Smoking including of E-cigarettes is not permitted in the clubhouse or Tea Room (including the verandas of both), nor in the area in front of both buildings along the entire boundaryof Lawn 8 extending across the central pathway to the adajcent corner ( Corner1) of Lawn 9 and near teh CA building.
-Nor is it permitted in the viewing pavilions, lawn huts, or on any of the individual croquet courts (defined as the close-cut playing surface area).
+Smoking including of E-cigarettes is not permitted in the Clubhouse or the Tea Room (including the verandas of both) or in the area in front of both buildings along the entire boundary of Lawn 8 and extending across the central pathway to the adjacent corner (Corner 1) of Lawn 9 and the near corner of the CA building.
+Nor is it permitted in the viewing pavilions, lawn huts or on any of the individual croquet courts (defined as the close-cut playing surface area).
 Smokers are expected to act considerately towards others and to ensure that no one is subjected to or discomfited by their smoke in any way, refraining or moving if wind is carrying smoke into the areas previously defined.

 12.ANIMALS.
-It is preferable that dogs or other pets are not brought to the Club and in any event must not be taken into the clubhouse, Tea Room, pavilions or huts.
+It is preferable that dogs or other pets are not brought to the Club and in any event they must not be taken into the clubhouse, Tea Room, pavilions or huts.
 Dogs brought to the Club must be kept on a lead at all times and must not be allowed to interfere with any player or cause any disturbance within the Club grounds.
 Any fouling must be removed immediately and taken home or placed in the refuse skip behind the buildings.